SatyanshiChaurasia23/Note-making-Extension/README.md

-#  📌 NoteSaver - Chrome Extension
+#  📌 Note Taking - Chrome Extension

 Capture notes instantly from any webpage using a sleek Chrome extension.
 Organize ideas as you browse—no switching tabs, no lost thoughts.